 In programs with sufficient registration, teams are placed into divisions with other teams of similar skill and experience.
 Division sizes range from 6 to 10 teams depending on the league.

 - In the Summer, there are 6-8 divisions on each night, so there is a wide variety of competition.

 A team's starting division (seeding) is based on information provided during registration, other teams' requests, and last year's results.
-Divisions in Summer League can be roughly described as follows:
+Divisions can be roughly described as follows:

 Playoffs last 1-3 weeks depending on the league.

-- In Summer League, most teams have 3 weeks of playoffs with one game per night.
-The exception is 10-team divisions who have 2 weeks of playoffs and usually 2 games per night.
+- In most leagues, teams have 2 weeks of playoffs with one or two games per night.

-- The playoff format for other leagues varies depending on the number of divisions & teams.
+- For some of our more specialized leagues the number of weeks varies depending on the number of divisions & teams.

 For a typical schedule, view the playoff brackets we use.
 Note the start times are just examples.

-Games are not scheduled on most holidays and holiday weekends.
+Games are scheduled on most statutory holidays or statutory holiday weekends.

 If necessary, a team can contact their opponent to cancel on those nights.